the-drunk-coder/megra-doc/docs/using-samples.md

 This will download a minimal set of samples (about 128MB) that will get you through the tutorial.
 It includes nice piano samples.

+**Note:**

+* This file will be downloaded: [https://parkellipsen.de/megra-tutorial-samples.zip](https://parkellipsen.de/megra-tutorial-samples.zip).
+* The `sha256` checksum is `ed0fb62bcd0ab1eee80ac80a013f01ed52c459c064f449129908739595cbdf94`.
+Mégra will do validate the checksum on download.
+* The file is about 128MB.
+It might take a few seconds to download.

 ## Custom Sample Sets

 If you want to use your own sample set, you can either: